 Video of the Day

-If you have no aesthetic considerations to keep in mind, you might want to consider inexpensive options that are made from the mulching and scraps of other organic matter around your home, such as wood chips, sawdust, grass clippings, pine needles, leaves, compost, etc. These types of organic mulches are particularly useful as mulch for vegetable gardens since they add nutrients to the soil as they decompose.
+If you have no aesthetic considerations to keep in mind, you might want to consider inexpensive options that are made from the mulching and scraps of other organic matter around your home, such as wood chips, sawdust, grass clippings, pine needles, leaves, compost, etc. These types of organic mulches are particularly useful as mulch for flower and vegetable gardens since they amend the soil and add nutrients as they decompose.

-If you're concerned about using pine needles because you've heard they change the pH of the soil, be aware that experts at the University of New Hampshire Cooperative Extension say that while the needles are acidic, this cannot change your soil pH.
+If you're concerned about using pine needles because you've heard they change the pH of the soil, be aware that while the needles are acidic, this cannot change your soil pH.
 Be sure to avoid using yard waste or straw that has been treated with herbicide, as these won't just kill weeds but could also kill the plants you want to grow.
-Also you should know that leaves, grass, pine needles and straw may all contain weed seeds that can eventually make their way down to the soil as the material decomposes.
+Also, you should know that some types of mulch, such as grass and hay, may contain weed seeds that eventually make their way down to the soil as the material decomposes.
 With a continually sufficient level of mulch, however, this shouldn't be a problem.

 Rubber mulch comes in a wide array of colors, which can add aesthetic appeal to your garden.
 The advantage of rubber mulch is that it never decomposes, so you don't have to refill your layer of mulch every year.
 This also means you should expect to add fertilizer because the rubber will not add nutritional value to your soil.
 A few natural alternatives with many of the same properties are gravel and tumbled-glass chips.